 In Riung there are some simple hotels and a few eateries.

 Following the Trans Flores Highway to the west the next stop is Aimere which is only one hour from Bajawa but

-arrack farm to see the proces of the moke production and buy a small (or large) bottle of moke (arrack). see also
+visit an arrack farm to see the proces of the moke production and buy a small (or large) bottle of moke (arrack). see also